Business Trial Group Wins $400K FINRA Arbitration Award

 Contingency-Fee FINRA Arbitration and Securities Litigation

-Sterne Agee put Ms. Grey through protracted litigation, hoping the struggle would be too much and that she would concede for a fraction of what she was owed.
-If not for the BTG’s contingency-fee model—in which clients pay no up-front fees and no fees at all unless we win— and experienced securities attorneys, Ms. Grey’s outcome could have been much different.
+Sterne Agee put Ms. Grey through protracted litigation, hoping the struggle would be too much and that she would concede for a fraction of what she had lost.
+If not for the BTG’s experienced securities attorneys and contingency-fee model—in which clients pay no up-front fees and no fees at all unless we win— Ms. Grey’s outcome could have been much different.

 As the business and securities litigation team of Morgan & Morgan, the nation’s largest contingency-fee law firm, the Business Trial Group has the skill, experience, and resources needed to handle the most complex investor disputes.
 To discuss a potential claim, schedule a free case evaluation.